gkhmara/currencyExchanger/README.md

 ## Description

-This site will take in a US dollar amount and convert it to one of the five availible currencies.
+This site will take in a US dollar amount and convert it to one of the five available currencies.

 ## Setup/Installation Requirements